 Volcanic rocks and snow?
 It may sound like those two things don’t go together, but it’s possible!

-Iceland is known as the land of fire of ice for a reason, full of glaciers and volcanoes.
-Remnants of volcanos and volcanic rock along with snow can also be found in the states, including:
+Iceland is known as the land of fire and ice for a reason: it is full of glaciers and volcanoes.
+Remnants of volcanos and volcanic rock, along with snow, can also be found in the states, including:

 Flagstaff, AZ